RicoP/glsafecontext.js/README.md

 glSafeContext.js
 ================

-One problem in learning WebGL lays in the nature of javascript to accept every kind of function parameter.
-Even when you missspell a variable name the WebGL methods accept your statement and simply fail silently.
+One problem with learning WebGL lays in the nature of javascript to accept every kind of function parameter.
+Even when you call a methoud with wrong argument types the method will fail silently you have to prepare yourself with a long debuging session in order to find the bug.

 This Library makes WebGL behave much more finicky and shows errors of you much more direct.
+It checks every method argument parameter for the right type and issues wrong datatypes much more direct.

 usage
 -----